x676f64/secureum-mind_map/content/7. Audit Findings 101/Unhandled return values of `transfer` and `transferFrom`.md

 # 1 - [Unhandled return values of `transfer` and `transferFrom`](./Unhandled%20return%20values%20of%20`transfer`%20and%20`transferFrom`.md)

-Unhandled return values of `transfer` and `transferFrom` ERC20 implementations are not always consistent.
+ERC20 implementations are not always consistent.

 Some implementations of `transfer` and `transferFrom` could return ‘false’ on failure instead of reverting.